tom-seddon/b2/doc/Debug-version.md

 `Step In` will run one instruction and then stop.

 `Step Over` will run until the next instruction visible.

+You can set a breakpoint by right clicking on a byte in the hex view of the disassembly or memory debug views.
+Breakpoints be set for the address or for the byte: address breakpoints are hit when that address is read/written/executed, regardless of paging settings, whereas byte breakpoints relate to that specific byte in whichever bank it is.

 # Other debug-related options #